 Teela works from a trauma-informed lens and believes in client-centered therapy.
 She walks alongside her clients, and her approach sets out to empower those she works with while providing a warm, safe, compassionate space.
 Teela has also acquired her Perinatal Mental Health training through Postpartum Support International.
 She has also sought out additional training on fertility struggles, endometriosis, PCOS, pregnancy and infant loss.

 Her primary modality is Eye Movement Desensitization and Reprocessing (EMDR), she is also trained in Advanced EMDR, which means she can offer the Recent Events Protocol, Group EMDR and Couples EMDR.
-She also recently completed another EMDR training on Integrating Somatic Approaches in Trauma work.
+She also completed another EMDR training on Integrating Somatic Approaches in Trauma work.

 However, she shares that her heart will always be with Narrative Therapy, which views “the problem is the problem, the person is not the problem.”
 The social justice lens that often shows up in Teela’s works is Narrative Therapy.
 Her other primary modality is Compassion-Focused Therapy, which she believes is central to working with trauma.